Natural England Logo

 New features and updated data

 We have added a new map that shows how money spent on Agri-environment schemes is contributing towards meeting Natural England's Public Service Agreement (PSA) Target of achieving 'Favourable Condition' on 95% of all Sites of Special Scientific Interest by 2010.
-You can see summary statistics by Government Region, Joint Character Area or County.
+You can see summary statistics by Government Region, National Character Area or County.

 We have also improved the quality and presentation of information in the Targeting and Planning Map that relates to Natural England's PSA Target to reverse the decline of Farmland Birds.
 This should make it simpler for HLS Scheme applicants and their advisers to understand where their land lies in relation to breeding or wintering records for key Farmland Bird species.
 These areas are important in determining which parts of England will be targeted under HLS.